pyscript/docs/docs/user-guide/editor.md

 with code highlighting and a "run" button to execute the editable code contained therein in a non-blocking worker.

+!!! info

+    Once clicked, the *Run* button will show a spinner until the code is executed.
+This might not be visible if the code took nothing to execute, but if the code took any measurable time longer, one will notice such spinner before results will be shown.

 The interpreter is not loaded onto the page until the run button is clicked.
 By default each editor has its own independent instance of the specified
 interpreter: